Forests Our Lifeline

 • Afforestation and Reforestation: The act of planting forests and regrowing forests.

-• Sustainable Forestry: Growing trees & managing forests in a manner that allows them to regenerate naturally, while at the same time continuing to produce resources without using them up.
+• Sustainable Forestry: Growing trees and managing forests in a manner that allows them to regenerate naturally, while at the same time continuing to produce resources without using them up.

-• Protecting Forests: Implementing the establishment of protected areas like national parks and wildlife sanctuaries initiated to curb illegal logging & encroachment.
+• Protecting Forests: Implementing the establishment of protected areas like national parks and wildlife sanctuaries initiated to curb illegal logging and encroachment.

 • Promoting Awareness: Informing communities and individuals of the significance of forests and how they support life.

-• Using Forest Products Sustainably: Make the sustainable use of forest products a resource & the alternatives available.
+• Using Forest Products Sustainably: Make the sustainable use of forest products a resource and the alternatives available.

 Forest conservation methods need to be in the world agenda of making forests our lifeline in eternity.